Theatrum Pictorium

-Theatrum Pictorium, or Theatre of Painting, is a short-hand name of a book published in the 1660s by David Teniers the Younger for his employer, the Archduke Leopold Wilhelm of Austria.
+Theatrum Pictorium, or Theatre of Painting, is a short-hand name of a book published in 1660 in Brussels by David Teniers the Younger for his employer, the Archduke Leopold Wilhelm of Austria.
 It catalogs 243 Italian paintings in the Archduke's collection of over 1300 paintings.
 The paintings are reproduced by engravings made by various engravers after reduced-size copies (modelli) created by Teniers.
 David Teniers' brother Abraham Teniers was involved in organizing the publication of the work.
 A second edition with page numbers was published in 1673.

 Background

 During the years 1646-1656 when he was stationed in Brussels as governor of the Habsburg Netherlands, Archduke Leopold Wilhelm assembled one of the greatest art collections of his age.
 Teniers effectively became its curator after Jan van den Hoecke, a court painter and curator of the collection in Brussels died in 1651.
 The collection included works by Hans Holbein the Elder, Pieter Bruegel the Elder, Jan van Eyck, Raphael, Giorgione, Paolo Veronese and more than 15 works by Titian.

 Before moving back to Vienna in 1656, Archduke Leopold Wilhelm kept his art collection in his palace in Brussels.
 Teniers depicted the galleries in which the collection was displayed in various compositions which are now spread across various collections.

 At the end of his governorship in 1656, the Archduke and his collection relocated to the Stallburg.
 This archducal collection now forms the heart of Vienna's Kunsthistorisches Museum.